Scale Architecture Complete Major Scale System

 The foundational pattern of the major scale system, positioned at the 3rd fret to demonstrate the moveable nature of these shapes.
 Shape 1 serves as the reference point for understanding how all other major scale positions relate to each other, with its fingering pattern providing the template for transposing the entire system to any key.

-G Major (Shape 2)
+G (Shape 2)

 G Major